Learn investing basics

 What is XIRR and why is it better than CAGR?

-When you check your mutual fund returns on Groww or Zerodha, you see a number called CAGR — Compound Annual Growth Rate.
-It looks clean and simple.
-But for SIP investors, it is almost meaningless.
+When you check mutual fund returns on Groww or Zerodha, you see CAGR — Compound Annual Growth Rate.
+It looks clean.
+But for SIP investors, it's almost meaningless.

 The problem with CAGR for SIPs